 The CEFTA Secretariat has demonstrated a record of sound financial management.
 The CEFTA Parties have provided contribution to the functioning of CEFTA Secretariat since its establishment with an increasing share.

-The CEFTA Parties will continue to co-finance the functioning of the Secretariat through contributing approximately 56% of the planned budget of the Secretariat for the years between 2016 and 2017.
+The CEFTA Parties will continue to co-finance the functioning of the Secretariat through contributing at least to 56% of the planned budget of the Secretariat for the years between 2018 and 2019.

 2. Intervention logic

 LOGICAL FRAMEWORK MATRIX